Internal Transfer Guide

 IV.
 How and When Can I Transfer Into the Harbert College of Business?

-Students may transfer into the Harbert College of Business at any time.
-Students should retrieve their academic file and a transfer form from their current academic advisor.
-Students should bring both items to Pre-Business Academic Advising Office in 130 Lowder Hall to complete the transfer process.
-The Academic Advising Office is open Monday-Friday, 7:45-11:45 and 12:45-3:45.
-(Note: Hours are subject to change due to orientation sessions or campus events.
-Call 334-844-7831 to inquire about advising hours for a specific day.)
+Students may transfer into the Harbert College at any time.
+The Academic Advising Office (147 Lowder Hall) is open Monday-Friday, 7:45-11:45 and 12:45-4:45.
+Hours are subject to change due to orientation sessions and/or campus events.
+Call 334-844-4049 to inquire about office hours for a specific day.

 V. Course Transfer Rules: